SeatPlan Logo

 When booking, always check the minimum age requirements and content warnings to ensure the show is suitable for your child, whatever their age.
 Across the West End, children aged 16 and under must be accompanied by, and sat with, an adult.

-Musicals can make for great family theatre shows, with songs and choreography making their stories engaging for a wide audience.
-Long-running family musicals like Matilda, The Lion King and Frozen the Musical are particularly popular for families with children aged 6 - 11.
+Musicals can make for great family theatre shows, with songs and choreography ensuring that their stories are engaging for a wide audience.
+Long-running family musicals like Matilda, The Lion King and Wicked are particularly popular for families with children aged 6 - 11, but always check the age and content guidance before booking your tickets.

-For slightly older children heading into secondary school, Six is a pop-musical with more complex themes presented in an accessible format.
-Many other West End plays and musicals are suitable for ages 8+ as long as they are accompanied by an adult.
+For slightly older children heading into secondary school, Six is a pop musical with more complex themes presented in an accessible format.
+Many other West End shows are suitable for children aged 8+ as long as they are accompanied by an adult.
 It is best to check guidance and content warnings on a case-by-case basis.

 It’s a good idea to talk to children about the show they are going to see, especially if they have not attended a live performance before.
 If it is based on a book or television programme, try to watch this before attending so they recognise the characters on stage.